 Another common method that journals use to select reviewers is simply to recruit reviewers during the paper submission process (or via society memberships).
 In other words, the submission form often includes an optional check-box that says something to the effect of “I am willing to be a reviewer for this journal.”
 Generally, this is also accompanied by a section where you list your areas of expertise.
 Thus, if you are submitting to a herpetology journal (i.e., reptiles and amphibians) and you check the box and list yourself as a turtle expert, then you will go on the list of potential reviewers for turtle papers.

 A third mechanism that editors use is simply to contact authors who recently published similar research in the journal that they edit.
-Indeed, after publishing a paper in a particular journal, it is quite common for the editor of that journal to contact you about reviewing a different paper for that journal (this has happened to me several times).
+Indeed, after publishing a paper in a particular journal, it is quite common for an editor of that journal to contact you about reviewing a different paper for that journal (this has happened to me several times).

 Regardless of how they are chosen, the point is that reviewers are generally experts on the topic of the paper that they are being asked to review.
 In other words, editors select scientists who have the necessary skills, knowledge, and experience to assess the paper and determine whether or not it is worthy of publication.
 Usually, at least two reviewers are selected per paper, but it is not uncommon to have three reviewers, and some journals use four or more.